stone1343/password/README.md

 ## Linux

-Download from GitHub, copy password.sh to a location in PATH, e.g.
+Download from GitHub, then copy password.sh to a location in PATH, e.g.

 ```bash
 git clone --depth 1 https://github.com/stone1343/password.git